 The taxes applicable to real estate transfer transaction are: Capital Gains Tax (CGT), Stamp Duties.

 Capital gains realised on the sale of real property is subject to CGT and payable by the seller of real estate.
 The rate under the Capital Gains Tax Act is 10% of the gains from the sales.
-In reality, the tax authorities (Federal Inland Revenue Service) decides the amount payable on a ‘best of judgment assessment’ basis which uniformly is about 1% of the value of the property.
+In reality, the tax authorities (Federal Inland Revenue Service) decide the amount payable on a ‘best of judgment assessment’ basis which uniformly is about 1% of the value of the property.

 A different tax regime and rates apply to transfer transactions where individuals are parties and the rates vary within the 36 States in Nigeria.
 In Lagos State, the rates payable for CGT and Stamp Duties is currently 0.5% each of the property value.